lbaehren/prometheus-sumo/documentation/Database.md

     updated_at             :datetime
     institution_id         :integer(11)

-## Ingesting a new (external) database
+## Importing a new (external) database

-The ingestion of a new database ist channeled through the generation and then reading of an XML schema; the latter is either provided directly by the maintainer(s) of the external database, or generated from e.g. a SQL dump.
+The import of a new database is channeled through the generation and subsequent reading of an XML schema; the latter is either provided directly by the maintainer(s) of the external database, or generated from e.g. a SQL dump of the original database.

 Models or new sources can be found in